 German popularity today is probably at one of the lowest points in post-war Europe.
 Its stubborn persistence on fiscal austerity has made it the object of severe criticism from all corners of the world.
 That disenfranchised citizens, politicians ranging from patriotic nationalists to utopian communists, liberal minded intellectuals and the lot would condemn the evils of such a policy should come as no surprise to anyone.… Yet criticism has also come from the most unlikely corners.
 Incredibly, the IMF (!) actually issued a warning on 20 January about the dangers of the German dictated policy arguing that it puts excessive emphasis on fiscal consolidation at the expense of growth.
+Here professional writers are ready to offer their services.
 When the ‘champion of austerity’ issues such a warning, then you know that things may have gone too far.

 And indeed, after two years of a relentless austerity drive, the talk now surprisingly shifted towards boosting growth, creating jobs and providing more investment.

 Surely then, it would be tempting to dismiss the German plan for Europe (incarnated in the infamous fiscal pact) as misguided dogmatism, whose short-coming have been plainly exposed and, make the case for a different course.
 This columnist however will argue that, despite the (sometimes disastrous) short-term consequences, things in the long-term may not be all that bad if we follow the German recipe.

 You may wonder where I find this streak of optimism: after all, Europe is sliding back into recession and the effect of the austerity of some countries (notably Greece) is catastrophic.